nautobot/nautobot-app-golden-config/README.md

 ## Screenshots

-The plugin provides features and capabilities to integrate more workflows closely into the Nautobot ecosystem.
+There are many features and capabilities the plugin provides into the Nautobot ecosystem.
 The following screenshots are intended to provide a quick visual overview of some of these features.

 The golden configuration is driven by jobs that run a series of tasks and the result is captured in this overview.